Celvis-wq/Lesson/README.md

-# Lesson
+# Lesson Quiz
 # Version: 0.0.1

 ## Purpose:

-- Just prints strings, it is a class example
+- Every number evenly divisible by 5 prints "Hit".
+This was for a class quiz.
 <br />

 ## FAQ: